 - Severe.
 Some symptoms occur in three or more settings.

-For some children, symptoms may first be seen only at home, but with time extend to other settings, such as school and with friends.
+For some children, symptoms may first be seen only at home.
+But with time, problem behavior also may happen in other settings, such as school, social activities and with friends.

 When to see a doctor

 Your child isn't likely to see their own behavior as a problem.
 Instead, your child will probably complain about unreasonable demands or blame others for problems.

 If you think your child may have ODD or other problem behavior, or you're concerned about your ability to parent a challenging child, seek help from a child psychologist or a child psychiatrist with expertise in behavior problems.
 Ask your child's pediatrician or other health care provider for a referral to a mental health provider.

 From Mayo Clinic to your inbox

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 ErrorEmail field is required